neogeographica/singleplayer_scripts/scripts/userdata.md

 ## Who's this document for?

-This document is about an issue that should probably **not** matter to you if you are using an officially-released or built-from-default-configuration binary of [Quakespasm](http://quakespasm.sourceforge.net/) or a Quakespasm variant like [Quakespasm-Spiked](http://triptohell.info/moodles/qss/), [vkQuake](https://github.com/Novum/vkQuake), or [Ironwail](https://github.com/andrei-drexler/ironwail).
+This document is about an issue that should probably **not** matter to you if you are using an officially-released or built-from-default-configuration binary of [Quakespasm](http://quakespasm.sourceforge.net/), [Quakespasm-Spiked](http://triptohell.info/moodles/qss/), or [vkQuake](https://github.com/Novum/vkQuake).
 It might matter though if you are using a custom build.

-It **does** likely matter to you if you are using an official release of [FTE](http://fte.triptohell.info/) or [DarkPlaces](https://icculus.org/twilight/darkplaces/).
+It **does** likely matter to you if you are using an official release of [FTE](http://fte.triptohell.info/), [DarkPlaces](https://icculus.org/twilight/darkplaces/), or version 0.8.1 or later of [Ironwail](https://github.com/andrei-drexler/ironwail).
 Possibly some other Quake engines as well.

 I'll describe below how to check for sure whether this issue is relevant for you.